 This is strong, functional product that’s great for a home-gym setup.
 It can easily hold up to 100kg and the price point makes it competitive compared with other units on the market.
 As with all single-stand units, this unit can wobble on the rerack because it’s not securely fastened to anything else.
 However, for the price point, this is one of the best values for the money.

-If you’re looking for a squat rack that won’t wobble or shake, while remaining at an incredibly fair price point, the DTX Fitness Squat Rack should be your top contender.
+If you’re looking for a squat rack that can handle 200 kg without wobbling or shaking, while remaining at an incredibly fair price point, the DTX Fitness Squat Rack should be your top contender.

 - Fits standard and Olympic sized bars